amin-amani/CCNA/200-301-Tra2210_9/Readme.md

 <a href="link"><img src="https://github.com/amin-amani/CCNA/blob/main/200-301-Tra2210_9/ex1-scenario.PNG" alt="CCNA ||" width="500"/></a>

-## check vlan and its interfaces
+## check vlan and it's interfaces

 ```
-show vlan breif
+show vlan brief
 ```

-* if we can't see some ports in show vlan breif report it means it is trunk or their vlan cleared
+* if we can't see some ports in show vlan brief report it means it they are trunk or their vlan cleared

 ## check trunk ports: